English defamation law: Publication in a permanent form

-Under section 166 of the Broadcasting Act 1990 and section 4 of the Theatres Act 1968, statements both within a performance of a play or in any programme included in a programme service can be considered publication in permanent form.
+Under section 166 of the Broadcasting Act 1990 and section 4 of the Theatres Act 1968, statements either within a performance of a play or in any programme included in a programme service can be considered publication in permanent form.
 Neither of these sections apply to Scotland.

 Section 1 of the Defamation Act 1952 had allowed the "broadcasting of words by means of wireless telegraphy" to be considered publication in permanent form.
 This section was repealed and replaced by the Broadcasting Act 1990.

 Burden of proof on the defendant

-In the common laws of libel, it is frequently said that the "burden of proof" in English defamation law falls upon the defendant.
-However the Defamation Act 2013 added a requirement that the claimant show "serious harm" was caused or was likely to be caused to the claimant's reputation, adding a significant burden of proof upon the claimant.
+In the common law of defamation, it is frequently said that the "burden of proof" falls upon the defendant.
+The Defamation Act 2013 added a requirement that the claimant show "serious harm" was caused or was likely to be caused to the claimant's reputation, adding a significant burden of proof upon the claimant.

-While specific legal requirements may differ depending on local laws, the common laws of libel generally only require the claimant to prove that a statement was made by the defendant, and that it was defamatory – a relatively easy element to prove.
+While specific legal requirements may differ depending on local laws, the common law of libel generally only requires the claimant to prove that a statement was made by the defendant, and that it was defamatory – a relatively easy element to prove.
 The claimant is not required to prove that the content of the statement was false.
 On the other hand, as a defendant in the common laws of libel, proving the truth of the statement would be considered an affirmative defence.
+Before 2013, this defence (available as a matter of common law) was called justification.

-If a claimant is found guilty of launching a defamation lawsuit despite that the statement at hand is, in fact, accurate, the defendant may launch a counterclaim for fraud, recovery of unjustified settlement funds, and other factors.
+If a claimant launches a defamation lawsuit in respect of a statement that is subsequently proven to be accurate, the defendant may launch a counterclaim for fraud, recovery of unjustified settlement funds, and other factors.
 An example is that of the Sunday Times and cyclist Lance Armstrong.
 Armstrong was paid £300,000 by the newspaper after a libel claim in 2004.
 Following the report by USADA in 2012 on Armstrong's doping, the Sunday Times stated it might attempt to recover the money it lost and might counterclaim Armstrong for fraud.
 Armstrong ultimately settled with the paper for an undisclosed sum in 2013.

 In certain instances, including but not limited to those involving public interests or responsible journalism, the burden of proof will be increasingly complex and require additional proceedings that may remain ongoing for years and come at significant costs.